 The true costs and considerations of owning a superyacht

-To join the club of superyacht owners is not to make a smart financial investment; it is to make an investment in joy, happiness and status.
+To join the club of superyacht owners is not to make a smart financial investment; it's to make an investment in joy, happiness and status.
 The superyachts of today are stacked to the brim with extravagant amenities and annual running costs can easily—and most likely will—reach seven-figure sums.

 The overall cost of owning and running a superyacht comprises of costs and expenses from dozens of areas; the cost of the yacht itself is merely a small piece of the puzzle.
 From staff salaries and insurance to having somewhere to park the thing, there are myriad costs and financial decisions to consider with superyacht ownership.
-I cover some of the main financial considerations of superyacht ownership below.
+We cover some of the main financial considerations of superyacht ownership below.
+Read on to see how much your dream superyacht could set you back...

 Registering the yacht